pan-arcadia/astro-blog/README.md

 We can see the [Blog Tutorial Demo](https://stackblitz.com/github/withastro/blog-tutorial-demo/tree/complete?file=src%2Fpages%2Findex.astro).

-The repository for this tutorial is [astro-blog](https://github.com/pan-arcadia/astro-blog).
+The repository for this tutorial is at pan-arcadia's github page: [astro-blog](https://github.com/pan-arcadia/astro-blog).